 Key performance indicators

-The return on capital employed (ROCE) provides a further key performance indicator for measuring the value added that is generated by the group’s operating activities.
+The return on capital employed (ROCE), calculated as the ratio of EBIT to capital employed, provides a further performance indicator for measuring the value added that is generated by the group’s operating activities.
 It therefore figures in both the group’s regular reporting activities and the calculation of variable, performance-related elements of management remuneration.
-In order to enhance the implementation of ROCE, as the primary performance indicator, at an operational level, the ROCE drivers EBIT and EBIT margin, working capital, and the ratio of working capital to revenue are also monitored continuously.
+In order to anchor ROCE even more strongly at an operational level, the ROCE drivers EBIT and EBIT margin, working capital – the key driver of capital employed – and the ratio of working capital to revenue are monitored continuously.
 When calculating capital employed, effects arising from the acquisition of the former GEA AG by the former Metallgesellschaft AG in 1999 are not taken into account.
-Furthermore, as of 2011, the key performance indicators are also presented after adjustment for purchase price allocation effects.
-As a component of capital employed, capital expenditure is managed using a multilevel approval process.

-The ratio of the expected ROCE to the weighted average cost of capital (WACC) is a key criterion for investment and portfolio decisions.
-The performance of these key indicators is presented in section 10 (“Segment reporting”) of the notes to the consolidated financial statements.
-The group calculates WACC on the basis of the following factors: the cost of equity, based on the return yielded by an alternative, risk-free investment plus a market risk premium; actual borrowing costs; and the rate used to discount pension obligations.
+The difference between the expected ROCE and the weighted average cost of capital (WACC) is a key criterion for investment and portfolio decisions.
+The group calculates WACC on the basis of the following factors: the cost of equity, based on the return yielded by an alternative, risk-free investment plus a market risk premium and the beta factor, actual borrowing costs, and the rate used to discount pension obligations.

 Management of capital employed